 Bill Richards, the head men’s tennis coach at Ball State University, has been selected as the 2018 recipient of the ITA Meritorious Service Award, presented by ConantLeadership.
 Richards will be presented with the award on Saturday, December 15th, during the 2018 ITA Coaches Convention Awards Luncheon at the Naples Grande Beach Resort in Naples, Florida.

 The ITA Meritorious Service Award is given annually in recognition of an ITA coach who has gone “above and beyond” in their commitment and contributions to the ITA and college tennis in general.
-As part of receiving the Meritorious Service Award, Wright, courtesy of the ITA and ConantLeadership, will attend the 2018 Rolex Enshrinement Weekend in Newport, Rhode Island, where Wright will be recognized during the International Tennis Hall of Fame Induction Weekend.
+As part of receiving the Meritorious Service Award, Richards, courtesy of the ITA and ConantLeadership, will attend the 2019 Enshrinement Weekend in Newport, Rhode Island, where Richards will be recognized during the International Tennis Hall of Fame Induction Weekend.

-“On behalf of the Intercollegiate Tennis Association, we are honored to recognize one of our sport’s top coaches in Peter Wright with the 2017 ITA Meritorious Service Award, presented by ConantLeadership,” said ITA Chief Executive Officer Timothy Russell.
-“For many years, Peter has been a respected voice in the tennis world and leading advocate for all that is great in our sport.
-A creative strategic thinker, our Association has been greatly enhanced by Coach Wright’s presence over the years on ITA regional and national committees, as well as our Board of Directors.
-In addition, he’s guided the Golden Bears to tremendous success on the court.
-The ITA thanks Peter for his leadership and service, and would like to thank ConantLeadership for its support of college tennis and presenting Peter with such a prestigious honor, the ITA Meritorious Service Award.”
+“On behalf of the Intercollegiate Tennis Association, we are honored to recognize one of our sport’s top coaches in Bill Richards with the 2018 ITA Meritorious Service Award, presented by ConantLeadership,” said ITA Chief Executive Officer Timothy Russell.
+“Our Association has been greatly enhanced by Coach Richards’s presence over the years as Chair of the Rules Committee, along with his service on the ITA Board of Directors and Division I Operating Committee.
+With close to 700 career wins under his belt, Richards has guided his Ball State teams to tremendous success on the tennis courts.
+The ITA thanks Bill for his leadership and service.
+We would also like to thank ConantLeadership for its support of college tennis and presenting Bill with such a prestigious honor, the ITA Meritorious Service Award.”